Philip Armstrong - ACTING CLERK TO THE GOVERNORS

-PHIL ARMSTRONG – CHAIR OF GOVERNORS Co-opted governor; Chair of Resources Management sub-committee I have been a governor since 2013.
+PHIL ARMSTRONG – Co-opted governor.
+I have been a governor since 2013.
 I have no specific links to Campton but, as I have a background in project management, I was originally asked to support the school in their dealings with suppliers and contracts.
-This evolved into a general role with an emphasis on the operation of the Resources Committee and, more recently, as Chair of Governors.
-I am keen to support schools such as Campton as I believe them to be key element of local communities.
-As a child in a Services family, admittedly a long time ago, I recognise the value of the care and support Campton Lower School gives to such children during their time with us.
+This evolved into a general role with an emphasis on the operation of the Resources Committee and then as Chair of Governors for two years.
+As a child in a Services family, admittedly a long time ago, I recognise the value of the care and support Campton Academy gives to such children during their time with us.

 I am a member of the UK Armed Forces and have served for 14 years and am currently an instructor based on Chicksands Camp.
 I have a young 5-year-old daughter within the school that keeps me on my toes and have been married for 9 years.
 I am originally from Australia and have a love of the beach and ocean, which is something that my daughter has also inherited.
 As a family we love to travel and explore the UK and wider Europe also.
 I am currently studying for a master’s degree in Terrorism and Political Violence through St Andrews University and have at least two academic years left on the course.
 I find the subject interesting as ‘terrorism’ is an ancient form of political violence and one that seems as potent today as it was centuries ago.
 I look forward to being involved in the Campton Lower community over my term.